shashankAcn/cldr-ta/README.md

 #### Performance

 In terms of Performance, the architecture handles it in 2 ways : Performance of Storage & Performance of the Application to display images.
 Since, we have already mentioned about Performance and Scalability of S3, let's talk about the latter.
 The Performance is handled in 2 ways - Using Autoscaling (in case an EC2 instance goes down) & in terms of Health Checks performed by the Application Load Balancer for EC2 instances.
 In either cases, the minimum number of EC2 instances configured are 2 (to keep the load balanced).
-Below, snippets from the Cloudforamation YAML highlight the two scenarios :
+Below, snippets from the Cloudformation YAML highlight the two scenarios :

 ![AutoScaling](/images/autoscaling.PNG)